CG Animation – Pole Vault

 Finally everything was rendered (with motion blur) and exported into After Effects for post production where sound and camera effects were added to complete the animation.

-Check out the gallery for screenshots and view the final animation for the pole vault jump below:
+Check out the final animation for the pole vault jump below: